crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 ### Hardware Requirements (Required for Functional and Reproduced badges)

-_minimal hardware requirements_:
+_Minimal hardware requirements_:

 * The main hardware requirement is that around 100 GB of RAM is necessary.
 * Around 150 GB of free disk space is necessary.
 * No GPU is required
 * No specific CPU is required, however, the execution time highly depends on it.

-_the specifications of the used hardware_:
+_Specifications of the used hardware_:
 * RAM: 128 GB
 * Processor: 13th Gen Intel(R) Core(TM) i7-13700KF
 * The results of our experiments should not be influenced by a specific choice of hardware.

 ### Software Requirements (Required for Functional and Reproduced badges)
 * OS: We used Debian 12, however the artifact should work with any reasonably new Linux distribution.
+* Bash
 * Python 3.11+
-* .NET 8 SDK
 * Necessary python libraries are listed in: https://github.com/crocs-muni/pets26_coinjoin_analysis/blob/main/coinjoin-analysis/requirements.txt
 * Datasets needed to run the artifacts are available at: https://zenodo.org/records/17870025

 ### Estimated Time and Storage Consumption (Required for Functional and Reproduced badges)

-- The overall human and compute times required to run the artifact: 15 minutes
+- The overall human time required to run the artifact: ~20 minutes
+- The overall compute time required to run the artifact: ~4 hours
-- The overall disk space consumed by the artifact: 150 GB
+- The overall disk space consumed by the artifact: ~150 GB

 ## Environment